tejaswibteggihalli/Chess_bot_complete/README.md

 It takes ~30 sec to make each move - hence the name.
 I would say it's playing strength is quite bad, presumably <800 elo .

-## Features
+## Features  ( implemented from the ground up with reference to YouTube videos (see bottom) )

-- Full legal move generation (including castling, en passant, pawn promotion)
+- Full legal move generation (including castling, en passant, pawn promotion) - implemented from the ground up with reference to YouTube videos (see bottom)
 - Automatic draw after 100 plies without a pawn move or capture (50-move rule)
 - Depth-5 plies Negamax AI search with alpha-beta pruning
 - Move ordering that prioritizes captures, pawn promotions, and castling